drshahizan/learn-github/exercise/HPDP/yruixiang/exer1.md

-# Yew Rui Xiang - Data Engineering Student
+# Yew Rui Xiang - A Dedication to Data Engineering

-👋 Hello!
-I'm Yew Rui Xiang, a third-year student at the University Teknologi Malaysia, passionate about pursuing a Bachelor's degree in Data Engineering.
-My journey in academia is driven by a fervor for learning and conducting research.
+Greetings!
+Allow me to introduce myself; I am Yew Rui Xiang, a diligent scholar currently in the throes of my academic journey at the prestigious University Teknologi Malaysia.
+As a passionate and inquisitive individual, I have fervently embarked on a path to attain a Bachelor's degree in the intricate domain of Data Engineering.

-## About Me
+## A Glimpse into My Profile

-- 💬 **Birth Date**: 26th March 2002
+- 💬 **Date of Birth**: March 26, 2002
-- 🌱 **Academic Status**: Third-year student in Bachelor of Computer Science (Data Engineering) at UTM.
+- 🌱 **Academic Pursuits**: Currently, I am in my third year of the Bachelor of Computer Science program, specializing in the captivating realm of Data Engineering at UTM.

-## Contact Information
+## Engage with Me

+For any queries, discussions, or collaboration opportunities, please do not hesitate to reach out to me through the following channels:

 - 📫 **Email**: [yewxiang@graduate.utm.my](mailto:yewxiang@graduate.utm.my)
 - 🔗 **LinkedIn**: [linkedin.com/in/rui-xiang-yew-011049268](https://www.linkedin.com/in/rui-xiang-yew-011049268)

-Feel free to reach out and connect with me on LinkedIn or via email.
-I'm always excited to engage in discussions and collaborations related to data engineering and research.

-Let's explore the world of data together! 🚀
+In this ever-evolving world of data and information, I remain steadfast in my commitment to unraveling the complexities that Data Engineering presents.
+Together, we can embark on an enlightening journey into the boundless realm of data, research, and innovation.
+I eagerly anticipate the opportunity to connect and explore the dynamic landscape of data engineering with fellow enthusiasts and scholars.

+Let us chart a course towards excellence, where data is our compass, and knowledge is our North Star. 🚀📊✨